cloudprivacylabs/lsa/examples/contact/readme.md

   value string
 ```

-Multiple schemas and overlays can be neatly packaged
+Multiple schemas and overlays can be neatly packaged into a single
-into a single file called a `bundle` which specifies type names and their corresponding
+file called a `bundle` which specifies type names for entities and
+their corresponding schema variants.
+A schema variant is a schema plus
-schemas.
-The input will be ingested using the schema that is listed for the
+zero or more overlays.
+The input will be ingested using the schema
-type.
+variant that is listed for the type.
+If a schema in a bundle
+references other type names (by using an attribute of type
+`Reference`), the reference is resolved using the schema variants in
+the bundle.
 The bundle is a JSON file:

 ```
 {